jocelyn-boyd/jocelyn-boyd/README.md

 🏢   Seeking a junior iOS Software Engineer role.

 🙂   Fun Fact: I lived abroad in Japan for several years.
 I am really into Japanese history and love exploring the castles, temples and shrines.
-My favorite castle is [Matsumoto Castle](https://visitmatsumoto.com/en/spot/matsumotocastle/).
 I have made 45 recorded visits to temples and shrines around the country.

 ## Demo Sample Projects (working on more!)
 |Name      |Frameworks|